LucyBot-Inc/api-spec-converter/docs/AddingFormats.md

 You should have one conversion function for each type you will convert to.
 Each converter has a footprint `function(fromSpec, callback)`, where callback has the footprint `function(err, converted)`

+Conversions are generally handled by external libraries, but can also be done inside the conversion function.

 For example, here's the swagger_1 -> swagger_2 conversion, inside `./lib/types/swagger_1.js`:

 ```js